A Taste of Home is a recipe booklet that celebrates the integral ties between family, food, and Filipino culture.

 -

 Designed with intention, the booklet features many details that celebrate Filipino culture and heritage.
 Throughout the booklet, "Let's Learn Tagalog!" lessons invite readers to learn words related to food and Filipino cuisine.
-Culture is also evident in the design, as the color palette was selected to evoke the warmth and vibrance of the Philippines.
+Culture is also evident in the design, as seen in the color palette, typography, and illustrations (see below).

 -